How does this medication work? What will it do for me?

 How should I use this medication?

-Eczema treatment: Apply a thin layer of this medication to the skin twice daily.
+Eczema treatment: Apply a thin layer of this medication to the affected areas of skin twice daily.

-Prevention of eczema flare-ups: Apply a thin layer of this medication to the skin once daily, twice a week.
+Prevention of eczema flare-ups: Apply a thin layer of this medication to the affected areas of skin once daily, twice a week.
 There should be 2 to 3 days between applications (e.g., Monday and Thursday).

 Do not apply to wet skin.
 Wash your hands after applying the medication if your hands are not an area for treatment.
 For people aged 16 years and over, the 0.03% or 0.1% strengths may be used.
 For those aged 2 years to 15 years, only the 0.03% strength should be used.